RaulPPelaez/Naga_KeypadMapper/README.md

 ## Debugging

-While running as root you can use naga -restart to restart the daemon.
+While running as root you can use naga -restart to restart the daemon and log the output.
-Be careful running this as non root as it might not kill the older naga The commands are :
+Be careful running this as non root as it might not kill the older daemon The commands are :
-	-naga -stop
+	- naga -stop
-	-naga -restart
+	- naga -restart

 By running it from a terminal you can get the "Command : " output and debug your config/fork.